nabrus/JavaScript30/README.md

   * The `pageX` read-only property of the `MouseEvent` interface returns the X (horizontal) coordinate (in pixels) at which the mouse was clicked, relative to the left edge of the entire document.
 This includes any portion of the document not currently visible.
   * `HTMLElement.offsetLeft` read-only property returns the number of pixels that the upper left corner of the current element is offset to the left within the `HTMLElement.offsetParent` node.
     * `HTMLElement.offsetParent` read-only property returns a reference to the object which is the closest (nearest in the containment hierarchy) positioned containing element.
-  * `Event​.prevent​Default()` method tells the user agent that if the event does not get explicitly handled, its default action should not be taken as it normally would be.
+  * `Event.preventDefault()` method tells the user agent that if the event does not get explicitly handled, its default action should not be taken as it normally would be.
   * The `Element.scrollLeft` property gets or sets the number of pixels that an element's content is scrolled from its left edge.

 ### [Day 28: Video Speed Controller UI](https://github.com/nabrus/JavaScript30/tree/master/28-video-speed-controller)